Burj Khalifa, Attracting Visitors Like A Magnet

 The project of building the tallest building of the world has been the masterpiece of a plan that was crafted to put Dubai on the map and build its image and reputation across the world.

 Logically, this unique building was supposed to be named Burj Dubai (Dubai Tower).
 Unfortunately, troubled times came and messed up their plans.
 When the financial crisis hit Dubai, the 1.5 billion dollar tower became kind of a struggle to complete.

 As a result, Dubai’s leader had to swallow his pride and ask his richer neighbour, Abu Dhabi, for help.
 Luckily, Khalifa bin Zayed Al Nahyan, emir of Abu Dhabi and president of the United Arab Emirates, gave a helping hand.
-Or rather, a check.
+Or rather, he signed a big check!
 To thank him for this providencial financial rescue, it was decided at the last minute to rename the tower after him, Burj Khalifa.

 A Nice Walk Around Burj Khalifa